jxsusilo/jxsusilo/README.md

 I'm a third-year Computer Science student at UC Irvine.

 My interests lie in graphics, games, and web development.
-I aspire to create projects that are as beautiful as they are functional, as visuals are important to me.
 I love to learn; I hope to do a lot this year!

 Feel free to contact me! : )